Skip to content

 The most common condition treated with antifungal medications is fungal skin infections.
 Antifungals are medicines that kill or prevent the growth of fungi.
 By targeting structures or functions that are necessary in fungal cells but not in human cells, antifungal drugs can fight a fungal infection without damaging your body's cells.
 When the fungal cell membrane or fungal cell wall becomes compromised, the fungal cell will die.

 While most fungi cause no problems and infections are easily treatable, people with a weakened immune system are more likely to develop serious fungal infections.
-Other conditions also treated with antifungals include Candida infections, athlete's foot, oral thrush, and meningitis.
+Other conditions also treated with antifungals include Candida infections, athlete's foot, and oral thrush.

 Types of antifungal medications available online

-The three main types of antifungal medications are called azoles, polyenes, and echinocandins.
+The main types of antifungal medications are called azoles, polyenes, allylamines and echinocandins.

 Azoles are most often used to treat skin and mucous membrane infections.
 As some of the most commonly used antifungal drugs, azoles interfere with an enzyme that's important for creating the fungal cell membrane.
 As a result, the fungal cell becomes unstable, leading to cell death.